-Santa Luz processing facilities were commissioned in 2013, operated for approximately 14 months, and then put on care and maintenance in September 2014 due to a period of very low gold recoveries associated with the processing of carbonaceous ores.
+Santa Luz processing facilities were commissioned in 2013 by a former owner, operated for approximately 14 months, and then put on care and maintenance in September 2014 due to a period of very low gold recoveries associated with the processing of carbonaceous ores.
 The existing plant is in reasonable physical condition, with some refurbishment required to ensure a smooth re-start of the operation.
 Additional grinding power will be installed to ensure design throughput and grind size are achieved.